joaquimnet/plinter/README.md

   </a>
 </p>

-> A project linter for your project.
+> A linter for your project.

 ### 🏠 [Homepage](https://github.com/joaquimnet/plinter#readme)